Sean Bean

 Sean Bean with his daughters Lorna and Molly

-Sean wasn't single for long.
-Two months later, he wed his secret love Abigail Cruttenden, whom he met on the set of "Sharpe."
+Sean didn't stay single for long.
+Just two months later, he married his secret love Abigail Cruttenden, whom he'd met on the set of "Sharpe."
 In 1998, his third wife gave birth to their daughter, whom they named Evie Natasha.

 Sean Bean and Abigail Cruttenden